return42/sphkerneldoc/linux_src_doc/fs/ecryptfs/keystore_c.rst

 Description
 -----------

-Returns zero on valid auth tok; -EINVAL otherwise
+Returns zero on valid auth tok; -EINVAL if the payload is invalid; or -EKEYREVOKED if the key was revoked before we acquired its semaphore.

 .. _`ecryptfs_find_auth_tok_for_sig`: